jonasgeiler/todolist-lua/README.md

 # todolist-lua
 A simple todolist for the command line written in Lua.

-This is a rework of a very old project of mine, which was actually the second project I ever uploaded to GitHub!
+This is a rework of a very old project of mine, which was actually one of the first projects I ever uploaded to GitHub!
 If you want to see the old version, check out the [`old-version`](https://github.com/skayo/todolist-lua/tree/old-version) tag.